aviroopchakraborty/OIBSIP/README.md

 In this Project, I have used **Python** to build an email spam detector.
 Then, use machine learning to train the spam detector to recognize and classify emails into spam and non-spam.

+### Unemployment Analysis

+Unemployment is measured by the unemployment rate which is the number of people who are unemployed as a percentage of the total labour force.
+We have seen a sharp increase in the unemployment rate during Covid-19, so analyzing the unemployment rate can be a good data science project.
+I have made **Unemployment analysis project** using python and machine learning model